Summer Mini-Courses in Germany

 Course coordination: Professor Hans-Jörg Ehni and Dr. Elena Lebherz

-Room and Food: Tuebingen books rooms in the youth hostel (including breakfast) and gives a stipend for food which can be used in the commissary or elsewhere.
+Room and Food: Tuebingen books rooms in the youth hostel (including breakfast) and gives a stipend for food which must be used in the commissary.

 Extracurricular: Students can make a trip to Munich and Castle Neuschwanstein at their own expense.